Preparing your dissertation for printing

 ISBN code, content description, and printing

 You must request an ISBN code for the dissertation from by using the ISBN request form.
-You must also write a subject indexing for the dissertation together with the library.
-You can contact the library by email: email@example.com.
+You must also write a content description for the dissertation together with the library.
+You can contact the library by email: tietopalvelu[at]uef.fi.

 You must deliver the printing house with the manuscript of the dissertation and the texts and pictures to be printed on the covers.
 You must also review the proof, which can be obtained in an electronic format (e.g. as a pdf) from the printing house.
 The verified proof will be printed in its final size and layout.

-If the costs are covered by the Faculty of Science and Forestry the compensation is available only when printing is ordered from printing house that University has an agreement with (Grano).
+If the costs are covered by the Faculty of Health Sciences the compensation is available only when printing is ordered from printing house that University has an agreement with (Punamusta).
 The thesis can be printed at any printing service when costs are covered by you.

 Dissertation printing cost compensation

-Compensation is available only when printing is ordered from printing house that University has an agreement with (Grano).
-If you use other printing house than Grano, you shall pay for printing yourself.
+Compensation is available only when printing is ordered from printing house that University has an agreement with (PunaMusta).
+If you use other printing house than PunaMusta, if you pay for printing yourself.
 In this case, you must also take care of the distribution of dissertation yourself.
+Ordering instructions for doctoral dissertations can be found in Heimo (requires UEF login).

 Distribution of the dissertation